Ledger Wallet™ just got a major upgrade.

 KEY TAKEAWAYS:

-Blind signing has been a notable obstacle in the digital asset ecosystem exploited by scammers to siphon off billions of dollars from unsuspecting customers.
+— Blind signing has been a notable obstacle in the digital asset ecosystem, exploited by scammers to siphon off billions of dollars from unsuspecting customers.

-That being said, the landscape of digital assets has evolved significantly since Ledger’s inception.
-With the emergence of new use cases like DeFi and NFTs, transactions have evolved in scope and complexity.
 Unfortunately, most wallet interfaces aren’t capable of providing users with human-readable transaction information.
 This leads most users to sign transactions without understanding their full details, something known as blind signing.
-This is a serious vulnerability that scammers have exploited to siphon billions of dollars from unsuspecting users.
+This is a serious vulnerability that scammers have exploited to siphon billions of dollars from unsuspecting users, hiding malicious contracts behind the veil of transaction complexity.

 What Is Clear Signing?

-1. Clear transaction intent.
-The intent should show what kind of approval you’re being asked to sign and which dApp is seeking approval.
+1. Clear transaction intent -The intent should show what kind of approval you’re being asked to sign and which dApp is seeking approval.

 Meeting both of these conditions finally makes it possible for users to get a clear indication of which approvals they are granting, allowing them to make much better-informed decisions on whether or not a transaction is trustworthy.